Often we just assume we know all these facts about the Bible but the reality is, they aren’t taught very often!

 The Bible is primarily a book about God.

-Yes, the Bible reveals your heart and helps you walk closer with God, BUT the primary purpose of the Bible is to reveal God and his plans.
-When we understand the Bible is one big story and we begin to see God as the main character in the story, our understanding of God’s Word increases and we are able to apply correctly the truths His Word reveals.
+The primary purpose of the Bible is to reveal God and his plans.
+When we understand the Bible is one big story and we begin to see God as the main character in the story, our understanding of God’s Word increases.
+As a result, we are able to correctly apply the truths His Word reveals.

 The Bible reveals a pattern for our relationship with God.

-Beginning in the first few chapters of Genesis, repentance and faith are the two requirements for a relationship with God.
+Starting in Genesis, we see repentance and faith are the two requirements for a relationship with God.
 Read Hebrews chapter 11 and discover all the people throughout the Old Testament who needed to repent and live by faith in order to follow God.
-This idea continues through the New Testament as Jesus calls people to repent and believe.
+In addition, this idea continues through the New Testament as Jesus calls people to repent and believe.
 Throughout all of history, repentance and faith have been the driving factors for a relationship with God.

 Understanding this basic breakdown of God’s Word is important as you continue to read your Bible and get to know God better.
 Are there other questions you’re wondering about though?
-Drop a question in the comment below and I will answer them on the next post!
+Drop a question in the comment below and I will answer them as they get posted!

 You Might Also Enjoy: